angadjosan/yc-browseruse/markdown/polish/pitch.md

 2. me - test it working with Linear / Slack.
 Eventually do it through OAuth

 2. do better UX (claude + browser use streaming). do a rotating circle instead of agentic run.
 Then you can drilldown into agentic run.
 Get jurisdiction radar working.
-3. do better prompt engineering. fix false negatives + false positives, only do it when real diff.
+3. do better prompt engineering. fix false negatives + false positives, only do it when real diff. limit the number of steps.

 Magnus and Luka - post it on twitter (need to make auth + deploy it)